-VIDEO: Is There a Nutritional Difference Between Genetically-Modified and Non-Genetically Modified Foods?
+VIDEO: Is There a Nutritional Difference Between Genetically Modified and Non-Genetically Modified Foods?

-Best Food Facts gathered questions from consumers about foods grown using genetically-modified organisms.
+We gathered questions from consumers about foods grown using genetically-modified organisms.
 From those questions, we developed a five-part video series to address the many angles of this topic, including general information, food safety, nutrition, labeling and environmental impacts.

 Registered Dietitian and past president of the Academy of Nutrition and Dietetics, Connie Diekman, links up with Farrah Brown, a part-time nurse and full-time mom, to talk about whether genetically-modified foods are more or less nutritious than other foods.